 Upon completion of the CI® Certified FBC Residential Wind Design Technician course and successful completion of the CI® Certified FBC Residential Wind Design Technician End of Course Exam, candidates will receive membership into the Association of Construction Industry Certified Professionals.

 Current holders of the CI Certified Residential Windload Technician Certificates need to be RE-CERTIFIED by attending this 3-day course.
 We have reduced the tuition to $295 for you.
-The new 2014 Florida Code and updated reference standards include new wind speed maps and the ICC 600 (replaces the SSTD 10-99).
+The Florida Code and reference standards with wind speed maps and the ICC 600 (replaces the SSTD 10-99).
 These changes directly affect the process for calculating wind load design pressures for residential structures, components and cladding when using alternate methodologies, so we are requiring certificate holders to update their wind load training.

 Course Instructor: Jeff Hyde

 Day 1 (8:00 am – 4:00 pm)

 - Introduction to wind load design requirements & code updates

 - Review of calculations for components and cladding including review of wind speed maps, understanding ultimate wind speed with cross reference to nominal maps

 - Review of risk and exposure type categories including changes to the ASCE 7-10

 - Detailed residential blueprint plan review including specific components and cladding calculations